$125 off any CGM Plan. Use code WINTER125

 whole foods vselectrolyte drink chart

-For example, if you eat a meal with canned salmon, spinach, and butternut squash, you might get around 183 mg of magnesium, 1300 mg of potassium, and nearly 500 mg of calcium in a single meal!
+For example, if you eat a well-balanced meal with canned salmon, spinach, and butternut squash, you might get around 183 mg of magnesium, 1300mg of potassium, and nearly 500mg of calcium in a single meal!
+And we're not even counting the other extra vitamins and antioxidants that you can get from these foods.
+And if you eat 4 oz of yogurt with 2 oz of sunflower seeds, you might get around 200mg of magnesium, 530 mg of potassium, and 177 mg of calcium in a single sitting.”

-If you are looking for an extra boost of electrolytes, electrolyte drinks can be a quick and easy way to add extra minerals to your day.
-However, as we’ve seen above, there are lots of easy ways to add extra electrolytes into your diet without the help of a drink or supplement.
+If you're looking for an extra boost of electrolytes, electrolyte drinks can be a quick, easy way to add extra minerals to your day.
+However, as we've seen above, there are many easy ways to add extra electrolytes into your diet without the help of a drink or supplement.
+Remember to read the ingredient list to note the sodium content, minerals, and vitamins in a single serving before you choose.

 Related Article